Summary of Antifragile by Nassim Taleb

 You don’t want to suffer from uncertainty.
 You want to use it so that it propels you and makes you stronger.

-By understanding the properties of antifragility, we can build a guide to nonpredictive decision-making under uncertainty.
-It’s easier to estimate whether something is fragile than it is to predict what will kill it and when.
-Risk isn’t measurable.
-Antifragility or robustness, is.
+Indeed, it’s easier to estimate the (anti)fragilility of something than it is to predict what will kill it and when.
+Risk is neither measurable nor predictable.
+Antifragility or robustness are.

 Antifragility is the answer to the Black Swan problem.
 We will see how to go from fragility to antifragility.